 Yana Skakun

-The Seven Sisters — the sequence of chalk sea cliffs stretching between Seaford and Eastbourne on the East Sussex coast — are among the most visually dramatic landscapes in England.
+The Seven Sisters — the sequence of chalk sea cliffs stretching between Seaford and Eastbourne on the East Sussex coast — are among the most visually dramatic landscapes in England, and I travel down from Cambridgeshire to photograph engagements there several times a year.
 Their almost vertical white faces rising directly from the Channel, the dark blue of the sea beyond, and the rolling chalk downland behind create portrait conditions that are genuinely impossible to replicate anywhere else in southern England.
+Couples who want something with more scale and drama than a garden or a college backdrop, and who are willing to travel for it, tend to come away from a Seven Sisters session with the kind of images that do not look like anyone else's engagement photographs.

 The Seven Sisters offer a quality of natural drama that few other English landscape locations can match.
-The sheer scale of the cliffs — rising between 70 and 163 metres above sea level — creates an immediate sense of grandeur in portrait compositions.
-Placing a couple against the white cliff face with the dark Channel below and the South Downs sky above produces images with an emotional scale that mirrors the significance of an engagement itself.
+The sheer scale of the cliffs creates an immediate sense of grandeur in portrait compositions without any need for artificial staging.
+Placing a couple against the white cliff face with the dark Channel below and the South Downs sky above produces images with an emotional scale that mirrors the significance of an engagement itself — there is a reason this coastline appears so often in film and advertising, and the same qualities that work on screen work in a still photograph.

-The colour contrast at the Seven Sisters is exceptional: the brilliant white of the chalk, the deep blue of the sea (particularly on clear days), the vivid green of the downland turf above the cliff edge, and the changing sky above.
-These natural colours require minimal photographic manipulation to produce images of extraordinary visual richness.
-In the golden hour, the low sun catching the cliff face and the sparkling Channel produces light conditions that are genuinely sublime.
+The colour contrast at the Seven Sisters is exceptional: the brilliant white of the chalk, the deep blue of the sea on clear days, the vivid green of the downland turf above the cliff edge, and a sky that changes character constantly with the weather coming in off the Channel.
+These natural colours require very little photographic manipulation to produce images of real visual richness — I am working with what is already there rather than trying to invent atmosphere in the edit.
+In the golden hour, the low sun catching the cliff face and the sparkling Channel produces light conditions that genuinely earn the word sublime, and I plan sessions specifically to be there when that light is happening rather than fitting it in wherever the diary allows.

-Birling Gap is the most accessible location — a National Trust car park and café at the foot of the cliffs, with immediate access to the beach and the cliff base.
-The beach below Birling Gap, with the white cliff faces rising on either side, creates enclosed portrait settings of extraordinary impact.
-The cliff-top path west from Birling Gap, toward Haven Brow and Short Brow, offers the most dramatic viewpoints looking back along the cliff sequence — the full scale of the Sisters visible in a single view.
+Birling Gap is the most accessible starting point — a National Trust car park and café at the foot of the cliffs, with immediate access to the beach and the cliff base by way of a staircase down from the clifftop.
+The beach below Birling Gap, with the white cliff faces rising on either side, creates enclosed portrait settings of real impact, especially at low tide when there is more sand exposed and the tide pools catch reflections of the cliffs above.
+The cliff-top path west from Birling Gap, toward Haven Brow and Short Brow, offers the most dramatic viewpoints looking back along the cliff sequence, with the full scale of the Sisters visible in a single frame.
+This is the stretch most people picture when they think of the Seven Sisters, and it is the section I use most often for the wide, scene-setting shots that anchor a gallery.

-The Long Man of Wilmington — a chalk hill figure cut into the downland escarpment nearby — provides an alternative engagement photography location with a quieter, more mythological quality.
-The wildflower downland of the South Downs National Park surrounding the cliffs offers meadow portrait settings that contrast beautifully with the drama of the cliff edge itself.
+The Long Man of Wilmington, a chalk hill figure cut into the downland escarpment a short drive inland, provides an alternative engagement photography location with a quieter, more mythological quality — useful as a change of pace within the same day if a couple wants variety beyond the coastline itself.
+The wildflower downland of the South Downs National Park surrounding the cliffs offers meadow portrait settings that contrast beautifully with the drama of the cliff edge, particularly through the summer months when the chalk grassland is in flower and the light through long grass adds a softness the cliff-top shots do not have.

-Cuckmere Haven — the tidal estuary of the River Cuckmere meeting the sea between the Sisters and the Seaford cliffs — is one of the most beautiful coastal landscape settings in the South-East.
-The meandering river, the flat water meadows, and the cliffs beyond create a view of enormous pastoral beauty that is completely different in character from the cliff-edge drama.
+Cuckmere Haven, the tidal estuary of the River Cuckmere meeting the sea between the Sisters and the Seaford cliffs, is one of the most beautiful coastal landscape settings in the South-East and one I return to constantly.
+The meandering river, the flat water meadows, and the cliffs beyond create a view of enormous pastoral beauty that is completely different in character from the cliff-edge drama a few hundred metres away.
+A session that moves between Cuckmere Haven and the cliff top at Haven Brow can cover two very different moods within an hour or two of walking, which is part of why I usually recommend building in time for both rather than treating this as a single-location shoot.

 Yana Skakun